St Joseph’s Church – Perenjori

 The Church is located on the Cnr of Carnamah-Perenjori and Old Wells Rds Perenjori.

-Information about the building and the Hawes Heritage Trail can be obtained at the Perenjori Community Resource Centre at 4 Fowler St during office hours or at the Perenjori Post Office after the Resource Centre has closed.
+A key to the building as well as information about the Hawes Heritage Trail can be obtained at the Perenjori Community Resource Centre at 4 Fowler St during office hours or at the Perenjori Post Office after the Resource Centre has closed.
 Further information - contact Patty King on 0427 734033.

 See the summary of Cyclone Seroja's damage in the Diocese of Geraldton here.